tarxvftech/FCS-152/test152/README.md

 code being _after_ the crash and not executing.

+## Features added, or other improvements
+### Of interest to users:
+### Of interest to devs:
+* Wifi softAP, captive portal, STA mode with multiple SSID support, web server, local http firmware upgrade

+## Libraries
+AutoConnect

 # Code map
 ## Serial ports (code references, not necessarily hardware names)